 PulseGuide™, written many years ago by Ray

-XP, Vista and Windows 7) utility that provides basic computer control
+7,8 and 10) utility that provides basic computer control of all Astro-Physics

-of all Astro-Physics GTO mounts.
-It derives its name from its most distinctive
+GTO mounts.
+It derives its name from its most distinctive feature, pulse

-feature, pulse guiding, which refers to a calculated series of timed pulses
+guiding, which refers to a calculated series of timed pulses in order

-in order to create custom tracking in both RA and Dec.
-It was developed
+to create custom tracking in both RA and Dec.
+It was developed for the

-for the older GTOCP1 and GTOCP2 mounts that do not support custom rates.
+older GTOCP1 and GTOCP2 mounts that do not support custom rates.
+It can

-tracking errors caused by polar misalignment and atmospheric refraction.
+help correct tracking errors caused by polar misalignment and atmospheric

 track objects moving relative to the stars, such as asteroids, comets,